Quaestio Disputata de Unione Verbi Incarnati

 Praeterea, duo quae non sunt unius generis, non possunt in aliquo uniri: ex linea enim et albedine non fit unum.
 Sed humana natura multo plus differt a divina quam ea quae differunt genere.
 Ergo non potest simul humanae et divinae naturae unio fieri in persona una.

 Obj.
-8: Besides, the person and the nature of the Word differ only according to the mode of understanding, in so far as a relation of origin is entailed in the person of the Word, but not in the nature.
-But, the Word is not related to human nature through the relation of origin, but to the Father.
-Therefore the Word and the Word's nature are related to the assumed nature in the same way.
+8: Besides, the person and the nature of the Word differ only according to the mode of understanding, insofar as a relation of origin is entailed in the person of the Word, but not in the nature.
+Yet the Word is not related to human nature through the relation of origin, but to the Father.
+Therefore, the Word and the Word’s nature are related to the assumed nature in the same way.
 If, therefore, the union was brought about in the person, it would have been brought about in the nature.

 Obj.
-9: Besides, the incarnation stimulates us to love God Incarnate.
-But we should not love one divine person more than another; since their goodness is the same, the love ought to be the same.
-Therefore, the union of the incarnation occurred in the nature common to the three persons.
+9: Besides, the Incarnation stimulates us to love God incarnate.
+But we should not love one divine person more than another; for since their goodness is the same, the love ought to be the same.
+Therefore, the union of the Incarnation occurred in the nature common to the three persons.

 Praeterea, secundum Philosophum in II De anima, vivere viventibus est esse.
 Sed in Christo est duplex vita, scilicet humana et divina.
 Ergo est illi duplex esse, et per consequens duplex persona: esse enim est suppositi vel personae.
 Non ergo facta est unio in persona.